-- (1) FOR the election to the Board of Directors of each of the director nominees identified in this Proxy Statement; and - (2) FOR the ratification of the Audit Committee's selection of KPMG as the Company's independent registered public accounting firm for 2019.
+- (1) FOR the election to the Board of Directors of each of the director nominees identified in this Proxy Statement; - (2) FOR the ratification of the Audit Committee's selection of KPMG as the Company's independent registered public accounting firm for 2020; and - (3) FOR the non-binding, advisory approval of the Company's executive compensation ("say-on-pay").

-Accordingly, upon MacAndrews & Forbes' vote, there will be a quorum for the 2019 Annual Meeting.
+Accordingly, upon MacAndrews & Forbes' vote, there will be a quorum for the 2020 Annual Meeting.
 MacAndrews & Forbes' vote will also be sufficient, without the concurring vote of any of the Company's other stockholders, to approve and adopt Proposals Nos.
-1 and 2.
+1, 2 and 3.

 If shares of Revlon Common Stock are held as of the Record Date for the account of participants under the Revlon Employees' Savings, Investment and Profit Sharing Plan (the "401(k) Plan"), the 401(k) Plan trustee will vote those shares pursuant to the instructions given by the 401(k) Plan participants on their respective voting instruction forms.
 If the 401(k) Plan trustee does not otherwise receive voting instructions for shares held on account of a 401(k) Plan participant, the 401(k) Plan trustee, in accordance with the 401(k) Plan trust agreement, will vote any such unvoted shares in the same proportion as it votes those shares allocated to 401(k) Plan participants' accounts for which voting instructions were received by the trustee.
-401(k) Plan participants must cast their votes in accordance with the instructions provided in the proxy materials so that they are received by the 401(k) Plan trustee by 11:59 p.m., Eastern Time, on May 31, 2019 to allow the 401(k) Plan trustee time to receive such voting instructions and vote on behalf of 401(k) Plan participants.
-Voting instructions received from 401(k) Plan participants after this deadline, under any method, will not be considered timely and will be voted by the 401(k) Plan trustee at the 2019 Annual Meeting in the manner described above.
+401(k) Plan participants must cast their votes in accordance with the instructions provided in the proxy materials so that they are received by the 401(k) Plan trustee by 11:59 p.m., Eastern Time, on May 29, 2020 to allow the 401(k) Plan trustee time to receive such voting instructions and vote on behalf of 401(k) Plan participants.
+Voting instructions received from 401(k) Plan participants after this deadline, under any method, will not be considered timely and will be voted by the 401(k) Plan trustee at the 2020 Annual Meeting in the manner described above.